 - Begin planning your co-op needs one year in advance.
 This will help the Engineering Career Coordinator to identify available student numbers.

-- Each employer interested in participating in Washkewicz’s Co-op Program should submit a detailed job description by contacting the Fenn Co-op Coordinator at (216) 687-6968, or by submitting one on OptimalResume if already registered.
-If you need registration assistance, feel free to contact the Co-op Program Manager.
+- Each employer interested in participating in Washkewicz’s Co-op Program should submit a detailed job description by contacting the Fenn Co-op Coordinator at (216) 687-6970, or by submitting one on OptimalResume if already registered.
+If you need registration assistance, feel free to contact the Co-op Program Coordinator.

-- To assist the Washkewicz College of Engineering in preparing students for interviews, any materials providing company history, products, plants and public information are welcome.
+- To assist the Fenn Co-op Office Staff in preparing students for interviews, any materials providing company history, products, plants and public information are welcome.
 This information will be shared with students in presenting positions and in preparation for interviews with the organization.

-- Upon receiving resumes, the employer should contact the Engineering Co-op Program Manager to discuss the interview process.
-The Engineering Co-op staff can assist in this process by providing accommodations for on-campus interviewing.
+- Upon receiving resumes, the employer should contact a member of the Fenn Co-op Office Staff to discuss the interview process.
+The staff can assist in this process by providing accommodations for on-campus interviewing.
 Please call the Fenn Co-op Manager at (216) 687-6968 to schedule on-campus recruiting.

 - It is important that the employer contact the Engineering Co-op Manager regarding the student's response to all communication and interview performance.
 The Engineering Co-op Manager makes every effort to ensure students are properly prepared and know how to respond appropriately during the interview process.

 - Employers should notify the Engineering Co-op Manager when an offer is made to the student.
 This allows the office to ensure all requirements are completed prior to the beginning of the co-op experience.

 - Negotiation of salary and benefits is between the employer and the student.
 Cleveland State University will, in no way, attempt to influence negotiations.

 - Employers are asked to contact the Engineering Co-op Manager if they require co-op students to sign non-compete or nondisclosure agreements.